abaets3/a1/README.md

 -There will be warnings about np.ravel, should still run fine.

-TLDR; run python main.py after all packages installed.
+TLDR; run python main.py after all packages installed you make a plots dir.